ug3p141/PPTAgent/BESTPRACTICE.md

 This document details, from three aspects: **[Parsing Limitations](#1-parsing-limitations-)**, **[Reference Slide Design Guidelines](#2-reference-slide-design-guidelines-)**, and **[Parameter Settings](#3-parameter-settings-and-parsing-)**, how to provide high-quality reference slides to maximize PPTAgent's generation effectiveness.

+You can find some recommended reference presentations in the [templates](resource/templates/) directory.

 Lastly, we recommend using documents such as academic papers that contain rich images.
 This is because our rag mechanism is simplistic and does not include retrieval from the network.
 -----